Akshaj0/house_price_pred/README.md

 - Implemented multiple machine learning models, such as Linear Regression, Random Forest, and Gradient Boosting Machines, and fine-tuned them using hyperparameter optimization.
 - Used cross-validation for model evaluation and assessed performance using metrics like RMSE (Root Mean Squared Error) and R-squared.

-Outcome: Achieved an improved model with and gained valuable insights into the relationship between different features and house pricing.
+Outcome: Achieved an improved model with r2 score of 0.9063 and gained valuable insights into the relationship between different features and house pricing.
 Tools: Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Jupyter Notebook, VS Code, Git.